vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 {{< figure src="../images/plank-blackbody-spectra.png" title="" class="thumbnail">}}

 Figure 13.1: Planck spectra, or blackbody spectra for three temperatures, indicating where the ultraviolet, visible, and infrared regions lie.
 The shapes of the three curves (spectra) are described by Eq.
 13.4, the star locations are found by Eq.
 13.5, and the total power radiated, per square meter of surface is the area under each curve, as captured in Eq.
 13.3.
 The dotted line relates to Example 13.2.2.
-Note the 1e8 factor on the vertical axis, meaning that the axis goes from 0 to $1.0 x 10^8 W/m^2/μm$.
+Note the 1e8 factor on the vertical axis, meaning that the axis goes from 0 to \\(1.0 x 10^8 W/m^2/μm\\).

 The shape of each spectrum is a plot of the function in Eq.
 13.4 for three different temperatures.
 If comparing output of Eq.
 13.4 to Figure 13.1, be aware that the units have been manipulated to favor microns over meters.[^12]

 [^12]: Eq.
-13.4 uses units of meters for A, but Figure 13.1 uses microns (μm, or $10^{-6}$ m) for convenience.
+13.4 uses units of meters for A, but Figure 13.1 uses microns (μm, or \\(10^{-6}\\) m) for convenience.
 Also, Eq.
-13.4 delivers an answer in units of $W/m^2$ per meter of wavelength, but for the plot we divided by $10^6$ so it would be $W/m^2$ per micron of wavelength.
+13.4 delivers an answer in units of \\(W/m^2\\) per meter of wavelength, but for the plot we divided by \\(10^6\\) so it would be \\(W/m^2\\) per micron of wavelength.
 By taking care of this detail, the area under each curve in Figure 13.1 should match σT4 as in Eq.
 13.3.

 Let's come at this again with numbers to help us make sense of things.
 Looking at the curve (spectrum) for 6,000 K, we will verify that each equation makes some sense.

 Example 13.2.1
 First, Eq.
-13.5 says that the wavelength where emission peaks should be about $2.898×10^{−3}/6000 ≈ 0.483×10^{−6} m$, or 0.483 μm.
+13.5 says that the wavelength where emission peaks should be about \\(2.898×10^{−3}/6000 ≈ 0.483×10^{−6} m\\), or 0.483 μm.

 Now look at the graph to see that the peak of the blue curve is indeed just short of 0.5 μm, denoted by the red star at the top.